One Step to Efficient Synthetic Data: Examples and Simulations

 For the simulation, we use the sample size $n=m=200$, fix $\theta_X=0.3$, set the privacy parameter to $\ep=1$, and base the simulation on 10,000 replicates.
 Under the null hypothesis, where $\theta_Y=\theta_X$, we plot the empirical cumulative distribution function (CDF) for the $p$-values of the proposed test as well as for the parametric bootstrap test in Figure \ref{DP2prop}(a).
 Recall that a properly calibrated $p$-value will have the CDF of $U(0,1)$.
 We see that the empirical CDF of the $p$-values for the one-step test closely approximate the ideal CDF, whereas the $p$-values of the parametric bootstrap test are overly conservative.

 Next, we study the power of the one-step test versus the parametric bootstrap test in Figure \ref{DP2prop}(b).
 For this simulation, we set $n=m=200$, fix $\theta_X=.3$, and set $\ep=1$.
 We vary the value of $\theta_Y$ along the $x$-axis by increments of $.001$ and plot the empirical power of the two tests, averaged over 10,000 replicates for each value of $\theta_Y$.
 We see that the one-step test offers a considerable increase in power over the bootstrap test.
+Section S.4.2 of the Supplementary Material contains additional simulations where the value of $\epsilon$ is varied.